ClassicPress/ClassicPress/.github/contributing.md

 You can help by submitting pull requests(PRs) to the develop branch.
 This is not limited to:

+## Documentation
+Good documentation will make the work of making ClassicPress a better software much faster and a better user experience.

 ## Fixing Bugs
 Most of the bugs are shared via the [issues page](https://github.com/ClassicPress/ClassicPress/issues).
 When evaluating bug fixes pull requests(PRs), we look for, if not all these things